vuejs/awesome-vue/README.md

   - [HCE.it](https://www.hce.it/) - The website of an Italian agency, entirely made with Vue using a Laravel-based headless CMS.
   - [Pages](https://www.pages.xyz/) - Web design inspiration
   - [Scrumpy](https://scrumpy.io/) - A Beautiful Project Management Tool for Agile Teams
+  - [Spektrum](https://spektrummedia.com/) - The website of Spektrum Media Agency
+  - [SPK](https://www.spk.rocks/) The website of SPK Ecosystem

 ### Interactive Experiences